-We host and organize skateboarding's top events like Vans Park Series, the current path to the 2020 Olympics.
+We host and organize skateboarding's top events like Vans Park Series.

 The Boardr also owns and operates grassroots series such as The Boardr Am and Grind for Life.
 These 15 annual events target younger,